-The transformation of every British girl from 2007-2017 in starter pack form, obviously
+The transformation of every British girl in starter pack form, obviously

 A stylistic journey through the ages